salesforce/DialogStudio/README.md

 # DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection and Instruction-Aware Models for Conversational AI

 ## News!
 * [Version 1.0.1] Aug 1, 2023.
-We have resolved minor issues in a few dialogues, added prompts for selected knowledge-grounded datasets, removed requirements for HuggingFace login, and made updates to new datasets.
+We resolved minor issues in a few dialogues, added prompts for selected knowledge-grounded datasets, removed requirements for HuggingFace login, and made updates to new datasets.
 * [Initial Release] July 2023.
 We're thrilled to the initial release of the largest unified Dialog dataset collection.
 The full list of all available datasets is [here](./Dataset_Stats.csv).